Comparing Type Systems for Deadlock Freedom: Translating into

 \item We exploit the value dependencies in $\Psi$ to refine the definitions of characteristic processes (\mydefref{def:charprocess}) and catalyzer contexts (\Cref{def:catalyser}) of a typing context $\Gamma$: \begin{itemize} \item The set of characteristic processes of $\Gamma$ that exploits $\Psi$ is denoted $\chrpv{\Gamma}{}{\Psi}$: it implements value dependencies in $\Psi$ using so-called \emph{bridging sessions} that connect the characteristic processes of the two types involved in the dependency. \item The set of catalyzer contexts of $\Gamma$ handles value dependencies in $\Psi$ by ``isolating'' them using dedicated forwarder processes and characteristic processes. \end{itemize}

-\item Using these refined definitions, we define the optimized rewriting procedure~$\encCPalt{\cdot}{}$.
-Main differences with respect to the procedure defined in \Cref{figure:first_rewriting} appear in the rewriting of parallel processes.
-As before, process $\res {\wt{x}\wt{y}:\wt{S}}(P_1\para P_2)$ is rewritten into processes of two forms: $C_1[Q_1] \para G_2$ and $ G_1 \para C_2[Q_2]$, where $Q_1$ (resp. $Q_2$) stands for the rewriting of $P_1$ (resp. $P_2$).
+\item Using these refined definitions, we define the optimized translation~$\encCPalt{\cdot}{}$.
+Main differences with respect to the translation defined in \Cref{figure:first_rewriting} appear in the translation of parallel processes.
+As before, process $\res {\wt{x}\wt{y}:\wt{S}}(P_1\para P_2)$ is translated into processes of two forms: $C_1[Q_1] \para G_2$ and $ G_1 \para C_2[Q_2]$, where $Q_1$ (resp. $Q_2$) stands for the translation of $P_1$ (resp. $P_2$).
 The difference is that the catalyzers $C_1, C_2$ and the characteristic processes $G_1, G_2$ are now obtained exploiting value dependencies (as explained in~(2)).
-As $\encCP{\cdot}$, the optimized procedure~$\encCPalt{\cdot}{}$ satisfies type preservation and operational correspondence. \end{enumerate}
+As $\encCP{\cdot}$, the optimized translation~$\encCPalt{\cdot}{}$ satisfies type preservation and operational correspondence. \end{enumerate}

 The following example illustrates how $\encCPalt{\cdot}{}$ improves over $\encCP{\cdot}{}$.

 \begin{example}[Revisiting Examples~\ref{ex:vd1} and \ref{ex:vd2}] Let $P$ be as in \Cref{ex:vd1}:

 In the extended type system, we have $\Gamma \compsi\Psi \s P$ where